Many variables can impact your home’s internet speed, but one of the best places to start is with a speed test.

-If you enjoy online gaming, surfing the web or streaming All West.tv, you know having the right internet speed matters.
+When it comes to online gaming, surfing the web and streaming All West.tv, you need to have the right internet speed.
 But how do you know what speed to choose?
 If you only surf the web, do you need 100 Mbps?
 If you want to watch your favorite shows on All West.tv, how many Mbps do you need?
 We’re here to answer all your questions about what internet is right for you, and more!

 The acronym Mbps stands for “megabits per second.”
 It is a measure of internet bandwidth that moves through the infrastructure.
 Bandwidth is the download and upload rate of your internet connection.
-The higher the Mbps is, the more you can do on your internet connected device.
+The higher the Mbps is, the more you can do on your internet-connected device.

 Your router is what talks to both All West’s modem and your internet connecting device.
 Having a router that is compatible with your wire infrastructure and Mbps helps your device get the fastest speeds possible.
 If your router is not designed for the internet you have, you won’t be able to reach your full speed potential.

 Having a fast internet connection depends on what you use the internet for at home, how many devices are using the internet at the same time, and how many Mbps you have from your service provider.
 The Federal Communications Commission (FCC) recommends minimum internet speeds of 12-25 Mbps for families with multiple internet users or frequent online streaming.